About the Southern Illinois Multimodal Station (SIMMS)

-Southern Illinois Multi-Modal Station (SIMMS) is much more than the replacement of an existing Amtrak passenger rail station in Downtown Carbondale, Illinois.
-SIMMS will connect multiple modes of transportation in a single, convenient location where transfers and connections can easily be made by patrons.
+Southern Illinois Multimodal Station (SIMMS) is much more than replacing an existing Amtrak passenger rail station in Downtown Carbondale, Illinois.
+SIMMS will connect multiple modes of transportation in a single, convenient location where patrons can easily make transfers and connections.
 These modes of transportation include:

 - Amtrak passenger rail

 - Passenger vehicles

 Southern Illinois Multimodal Station will include space for retail services such as a café and market to support travelers arriving and departing from the station and bike sharing for students, tourists, and other guests and residents of the Carbondale area.
 The new station will include office space for Amtrak, Greyhound, JCMTD, RMTD, the SIU Welcome Center, and other office spaces.
 The transportation center is an integral component of the City of Carbondale Comprehensive Plan, adopted in 2010, and an anchor in the current Downtown Master Plan and SIMPO's 2040 Long Range Transportation Plan, adopted in September 2015.